zaryabdev/stock-balance/Notes.md

 # Critical Issues :

-- Current worth is not 0 even all stock is at 0
+- Current worth is not 0 even all stock is at 0 FIXED
-  - Total Worth is 0 but stock is still available
+  - Total Worth is 0 but stock is still available FIXED
 - Double ID gerations ( Add & Delete both )

 # Isssues :